 If you’ve wanted to own your own home, there’s no better time than the present.
-Interest rates are at the lowest they’ve been, allowing Americans to finally accomplish their dreams of owning their own home.
+Interest rates are at the most competitive they’ve been, allowing Americans to finally accomplish their dreams of owning their own home.
 Of course, many worry about all the potential homeowner issues but the benefit of owning a home is definitely worth it.

 Fellowship Home Loans wants to assist potential new homeowners fulfill their dream.
 We want to teach you about your various mortgage options.
 We have knowledgeable loan officers that can guide you through the process step-by-step to help you understand your financial situation.

 The Many Benefits of Owning Your Own Home

 - Treat yourself!
 When you lease, you are paying another person’s mortgage.
 Use your hard-earned cash to help yourself.

 - Build equity in your very own house.
 Each home mortgage settlement has 2 components: the principal and the interest rate.
 A portion of the monthly payment will minimize the principal balance and increase your equity.